Know Your Rights

 • If you are covered, you can take up to 10 weeks of unpaid leave every two years.

-• You can use this leave for the birth or adoption of a child, your own serious illness, or the serious illness of a close family member.
-Unlike the FMLA, you can take the leave to care for a sibling or domestic partner (in addition to a spouse, parent, orย child).
+• You can use this leave for the birth or adoption of a child, your own serious illness, or the serious illness of a family member.
+Unlike the FMLA, you can take the leave to care for a sibling, domestic partner, or grandchild (in addition to a spouse, parent, or child).

 • You can also take this leave if you have a family member who dies or incurs a serious health condition while on active military duty.